-Oftentimes, it will be desirable to shape the wavefront of 40 the (reconstruction) illumination beam with optics to match the wavefront used for the recording (reference) beam.
-This will minimize aberrations in the emitted first order beam, which is the conjugate of the original object beam.
-In some applications requiring extreme precision of measurement, 45 minimizing these aberrations may be an important consideration.
-For applications with looser object illumination requirements, illumination with a more convenient wavefront, such as a spherical wavefront emanating from a small filament white light lamp, may produce perfectly 50 satisfactory results.
+Oftentimes, it will be desirable to shape the wavefront of the (reconstruction) illumination beam with optics to match the wavefront used for the recording (reference) beam.
+This will minimize aberrations in the emitted first order beam, 45 which is the conjugate of the original object beam.
+In some applications requiring extreme precision of measurement, minimizing these aberrations may be an important consideration.
+For applications with looser object illumination requirements, illumination with a more convenient 50 angle for the substrate and/or recording medium.
+Reference wavefront, such as a spherical wavefront emanating from a small filament white light lamp, may produce perfectly satisfactory results.

-In the topographic image detectors described above, the object (e.g. a finger) is illuminated using substantially collimated light rays produced from the slanted-fringe light diffractive gratings embodied in either the reflection or 55 transmission volume holograms employed therein.
-Consequently, the size of the image detector 7B needs to be the same size as the illuminated object area to be viewed.
-In FIG. 11, there is shown a sixth illustrative embodiment which is particularly useful when desiring to view an 60 illuminated object, such as finger, using ones eyes.
-As shown in FIG. 11, the topographical image detector includes a reflection type hologram 3 mounted to light transmitting substrate 2 with a finger supporting region.
-The hologram light from the illuminated object, to converge to a perspective point (e.g. the pupil of the viewer's eye) so that he or she may easily view the image therefrom, as shown.
+In the topographic image detectors described above, the object (e.g. a finger) is illuminated using substantially col- 55 recording medium.
+The criteria for index matching the limated light rays produced from the slanted-fringe light diffractive gratings embodied in either the reflection or transmission volume holograms employed therein.
+Consequently, the size of the image detector 7B needs to be FIG. 11, there is shown a sixth illustrative embodiment which is particularly useful when desiring to view an illuminated object, such as finger, using ones eyes.
+As shown in FIG. 11, the topographical image detector includes a substrate 2 with a finger supporting region.
+The hologram embodies a light diffractive grating which causes modulated light from the illuminated object, to converge to a perspective point (e.g. the pupil of the viewer's eye) so that he or she may easily view the image therefrom, as shown.
 This configuration may also be used to detect images on a smaller image detector placed at the focal point of the light diffractive grating.

 In FIG. 11A, an optical recording arrangement is shown for making the reflection hologram used in the device of FIG. 11.
 In all other respects, the general method hereof can be followed to produce this type of light diffractive grating.
 As shown in FIG. 11A, an object beam 300 is passed through a large low f-number lens 308, to illuminate holographic recording medium 3 with a converging light beam 301 which passes through the recording medium 3 and substrate 3 and converges to a point several inches below the substrate.
 The portion of the beam 301 within the recording medium 3 must be larger in diameter than the object desired to later be illuminated.
-The reference beam 302 enters the substrate 2 and interfering with the object beam 301 forms a slanted fringe grating within the recording medium.
+The reference beam 302 enters the substrate 2 and interfering with the object beam 301 forms Reference beam 80 impinges on prism 81 which is coupled 20 a slanted fringe grating within the recording medium.
 The object and reference beams are preferably s-polarized.
-Index out as described above.
-Similarly, the relamination and reillumination techniques described above may also be practiced.
+Index matching of the substrate to the recording medium is carried out as described above.
+Similarly, the relamination and reillumination techniques described above may also be

-During operation of the image detection device of FIG. which causes converging beam to be emitted from the hologram, illuminating the finger 4.
-A reflected converging light field, modulated by the topographic pattern of a fingerprint, is then reflected towards the image detector, in this case the viewers eye 303.
+During operation of the image detection device of FIG. 11, a reconstruction beam is transmitted through substrate 2 which causes converging beam to be emitted from the hologram, illuminating the finger 4.
+A reflected converging light field, modulated by the topographic pattern of a fingerprint, is then reflected towards the image detector, in this case the viewer s eye 303.
 The entire illuminated fingerprint is can be see by the naked eye of the viewer, or using a magnifying lens if desired for closer inspection.